Laragear/WebAuthn/DATABASE.md

     });
 ```

-### Morphs
+## Morphs

-Some packages will create a morph relation automatically to easily handle default relationship across multiple models.
+This package _may_ create a morph relation automatically, with the intent to easily handle default relationship across multiple models.
 For example, a morph migration to support an `owner` being either one of your models `Company` or `Person`.

 ```php
 use Laragear\Package\Models\Car;